i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 ##### Preparing the testing environment and running the tests
 You can use any existing Kubernetes cluster to test against - a local `minikube`, a managed cloud one, etc. - but that is not very convenient for test automation.
 We will use a more light-weight solution that can create a temporary Kubernetes cluster just to run the tests.

+Make sure [Docker](https://docs.docker.com/engine/install/), [KiND](https://kind.sigs.k8s.io/docs/user/quick-start/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) are installed on the machine you're going to use to run the tests.

-Use the [script from the KiND documentation](https://kind.sigs.k8s.io/docs/user/local-registry/) to set up a single-node Kubernetes cluster and a local Docker registry.
+Run `kind create cluster` to start up a local single-node Kubernetes cluster.
-You can find the same script in the [*ops/scripts/launch-kind.sh*](https://github.com/i-sergienko/banana-operator/blob/main/ops/scripts/launch-kind.sh) file inside the project repository.
-It should work on any environment that has Docker installed - for example, you could run it inside your CI pipelines.

 Once the cluster is up and running, we need to apply the CRD to register our new custom resource.
 Run `kubectl apply banana-crd.yaml`.
 Use the [*ops/banana-crd.yaml*](https://github.com/i-sergienko/banana-operator/blob/main/ops/banana-crd.yaml) file from the project repository.